OfqualGovUK/ofqual-standards-patterns/docs/standards/standard-iac-bicep-configuration.md

 ### Bicep Configuration Tags
 This define tags for use elsewhere in the system.

-1. environment; for dev or pre prod set this to "Dev/Test" for production set to "Prd".
+- Tag "environment", for dev or pre prod set this to "Dev/Test" for production set to "Prd".
-2. service; this is common for all environments and should reflect the service, so for example "service": "ExpertApply API",
+- Tag "service", this is common for all environments and should reflect the service, so for example "service": "ExpertApply API",
-3. team; this is common for all environments and should be set to "RS Team"
+- Tag "team", this is common for all environments and should be set to "RS Team"

-example
+###eg
 ```yaml
     "tags": {
       "value": {